 You're especially welcome pregnant people, for this season shall be to you as none before in your gestational journey and none to come.
 (Because pregnant in the summer?

 Barf.
 Pregnant in the winter?
 Oof.
 Let's hope you're due before then, my growing-a-human-being-inside-your-body friend.)
 What specifically is there to look forward to?
-Behold the joys of Fall for a mama to be: Ah leggings!
+Behold the joys of Fall for a mama to be: Because Leggings Are In Ah leggings!
 The magical garment that you can keep wearing no matter how much weight you lose or gain.
 You probably don't even have to get special maternity leggings: you can just wear the ones you've had forever (though, at some point, you'll have to wear them below the belly).

 Some people tout summer as being the best for maternity fashion, because you can wear large, flowing dresses.
 I disagree.
 For one, this discounts the reality that even a flowing dress is often going to be way too short in the front.
 For another, it discounts the fact that there is a hormonal cauldron bubbling away in your